bretsw/tc-lecture/README.md

-# tc-lecture
+# Finding the Right Balance: Risk and Societal Benefit from Big Data

-Guest lecture on Dec.
-7, 2021 at Teachers College, Columbia University
+Guest lecture on December 7, 2021 for the *Educational Data Mining* course at Teachers College, Columbia University